02stevenyang850527/CVSD/README.md

 ## Computer-aided VLSI System design (CVSD)
 EEE 5022, National Taiwan University, 2018 Spring

 [Note]:
-1. This course provide training about the flow of digital IC design, including but not limted to RTL coding (Verilog), Synthesis, DFT/ATPG, Static Timing Analysis, Placement and Routing, DRC/LVS, Verification.
+1. This course provides training about the flow of digital IC design, including but not limted to RTL coding (Verilog), Synthesis, DFT/ATPG, Static Timing Analysis, Placement and Routing, DRC/LVS, Verification.
 2. Homework Assignments related to Verilog implementation are available on this repo.

 ### Homework related to Verilog implementation: